nathanLloydw/pet-hamper/wp-content/plugins/best-woocommerce-feed/README.txt

 >  You will get a **reliable support team** to help you out at all times and detailed [documentation](https://rextheme.com/docs/WooCommerce-product-feed/) and [video tutorials](https://www.youtube.com/watch?v=WYRgnMFQGH8&list=PLelDqLncNWcVoPA7T4eyyfzTF0i_Scbnq).

+== Free Features ==

+* Generate Product Feed in a few clicks
+* 170+ pre-built templates of Merchant Shop feed
+* Generate feed in XML, CSV or Text file format
+* Auto-sync with Google Shopping Center
+* Compatible with both http and https sites
+* Auto feed update schedule options: weekly, daily, hourly, & custom schedule
+* Category Mapping for Google Shopping feed, Facebook Catalog feed and others
+* Extensive Filter Options (filter by category, product, tag or custom)
+* Include Dynamic Attributes
+* Add Static attributes if needed
+* Add Prefix and Suffix
+* Use Shipping Class As Attribute
+* Supports Google & Facebook Shipping Format
+* Supports Google & Facebook Tax Format
+* Include any Shipping values (class, base price)
+* Custom Taxonomy
+* Include/Exclude parent product of grouped products
+* Include/Exclude variable products
+* Include/Exclude hidden products
+* Exclude “out of stock” products
+* Custom Batch configuration
+* Remove All Plugin Data on Plugin Uninstallation
+* Add UTM tracking-codes to product URL
+* WPML support
+* Rollback to Older Version

+== Premium Features: ==

+* All Free features
+* Unlimited Product Feed Generated (Free version limited to 200 products)
+* Unique Product Identifiers Custom Fields (Brand, GTIN, MPN, UPC, EAN, JAN, ISBN, ITF14, Offer price, Offer effective date)
+* Detailed Product Attributes Custom Fields (Size, Pattern, Material, Age Group, Gender, Color)
+* Feed Rules - Set Conditional Attribute Values
+* Combined Attributes - Optimise Product Title
+* Dynamic Pricing - Manipulate Product Pricing
+* Auto-suggestion Product Filter
+* Ability To Exclude Tax From Structured Data Prices
+* Pause Feed Auto-update If No Changes Were Made to Any of the WooCommerce Products
+* Get Email Notification If Your Feed Is Not Generated Properly
+* Import/ Export Feeds
+* Show WPFM Custom fields in Front-end [Single Product Page]
+* Option To Fix WooCommerce's (Json-Ld) Structured Data Bug
+* 5 more pre-built templates (including eBay MIP, Google Product Review, Google Re-marketing (DRM) and others)

 == MOST POPULAR MARKETPLACES YOU CAN GENERATE FEED FOR ==

 == GOOGLE SHOPPING & OTHER GOOGLE DESTINATIONS ==

-As you already know, Product Feed Manager for WooCommerce is best known for generating Google Shopping feed.
+As you already know, Product Feed Manager for WooCommerce is best known for generating Google Shopping feed also known as Google product feed.

 However, there’s more.
-You can also generate product feed in the right format for most other Google Destinations as well.
+You can also generate google product feed in the right format for most other Google Destinations as well.

-The plugin comes with feed generation templates for almost all destinations that you will find on Surfaces Across Google to promote your WooCommerce products.
+The plugin comes with Google feed generation templates for almost all destinations that you will find on Surfaces Across Google to promote your WooCommerce products.

-– Google Shopping feed
+- Google Shopping feed (Google Product Feed)
+- Google Local Products Inventory feed
-– Google Custom Search Ads feed
+- Google Manufacturer Center feed
-– Google AdWords feed
+- Google AdWords feed
+- Google Review feed
-– Google Local Products feed
+- Google Remarketing (DRM) feed
-– Google Local Products Inventory feed
+- Google Local Products feed
-– Google Merchant Promotion Feed
+- Google Merchant Promotion Feed
-– Google Dynamic Search Ads feed
-– Google Shopping Actions feed
+- Google Shopping Actions feed
-– Google Manufacturer Center feed
+- Google Express feed
-– Google Local Inventory Ads feed
+- Google Local Inventory Ads feed
+- Google Custom Search Ads feed
-– Google Remarketing (DRM) feed
+- Google Dynamic Display Ads feed
-– Google Review feed
+- Google Dynamic Search Ads feed

-So, you can literally use just one single plugin to generate feed for all Google Shopping services and start making the most out of Google’s services to increase sales.
+So, you can literally use just one single plugin to generate Google feed for all Google Shopping services and start making the most out of Google’s services to increase sales.

 == Facebook Catalog & Instagram Shopping Feed ==

-Facebook Dynamic Ads or Facebook Shop is currently among the top priorities for any online shop to promote and sell products, simply due to the targetted audience that Facebook can bring in.
+Facebook Dynamic Ads or Facebook Shop is currently among the top priorities for any online shop to promote and sell products, simply due to the targeted audience that Facebook can bring in.

-With Product Feed Manager, you will get a pre-built merchant template for Facebook Catalog that will come with all the required attributes to successfully generate a WooCommerce Facebook Feed.
+With Product Feed Manager, you will get a pre-built merchant template for Facebook Catalog that will come with all the required attributes to successfully generate a WooCommerce Facebook Feed (Facebook product catalog feed).

-All you need to do is simply select Facebook Catalog from the merchant list, check and assign the values to the product attributes, and publish the feed.
+All you need to do is simply select Facebook Catalog from the merchant list, check and assign the values to the require facebook product catalog feed attributes, and publish the feed.
 It’s as simple as that.

-Just like Facebook, Instagram marketing is another big medium you can rely on when trying to increase your online sales.
+Just like Facebook, Instagram shop marketing (Instagram shop) is another big medium you can rely on when trying to increase your online sales.

-This plugin will let you generate an Instagram Shopping Feed accurately, real quick.
+This plugin will let you generate an Instagram Shopping Feed accurately too - just like the WooCommerce Facebook Product feed, real quick.

 == Bing Shopping feed ==

 Next to Google, Bing is probably a prime SERP that people prefer.
 And recently, the Bing Shopping marketplace is on the rise.

-With PFM, you will be able to generate Microsoft Advertising Feed, Bing Shopping Feed, and Bing Image Feed, which are all great Bing feed services you can leverage to increase WooCommerce sales.
+With PFM, you will be able to generate Microsoft Advertising Feed, Bing Shopping Feed (Bing product feed), and Bing Image Feed, which are all great Bing feed services you can leverage to increase WooCommerce sales.

->Bing Image Feed is a new trend that WooCommerce shop owners are embracing to increase their sales.
+>Bing Image Feed is a new trend that WooCommerce shop owners are embracing to increase their sales along with the Bing product feed.

-The pre-built feed templates in the plugin ensure you can list your products as Bing Ads real quick.
+The pre-built bing product feed templates in the plugin ensure you can list your products as Bing Ads with the help of Bing product feed real quick.

-== Pinterest Product Feed & Snapchat Feed ==
+== Pinterest Product Feed (Product Data Feed) & Snapchat Feed ==

 Pinterest and Snapchat are two large social platforms and their dynamic advertisement options made them prime marketplaces to promote WooCommerce products on.